On some aspects of the discretization of the Suslov problem: Application to : the Suslov problem

-and assume them to be regular enough to provide $\hat\om_{k+1}\in\algd$ and $(\lambda_{\alpha})_{k+1}$ in terms of $\hat\om_k$; particularly, this regularity condition may be described locally, according to the implicit function theorem, by the non-degeneracy of the matrix
+and assume them to be regular enough to determine $\hat\om_{k+1}\in\algd$ and $\lambda_{k+1}$ in terms of $\hat\om_k$; particularly, this regularity condition may be described locally, according to the implicit function theorem, by the regularity of the matrix